MarcusWolschon/osmeditor4android/documentation/docs/help/en/Advanced preferences.md

 ### Show camera action

-Show a camera button on the main display (if a camera is present).
+Show a camera button on the main display (if a camera app is present).
 Default: _on_.

+### Camera app

+Select the camera app to use.
+If your, installed, camera app is not listed, please report this and we will add it to the list.
+Unluckily google does not allow to automatically determine installed camera apps outside of pre-installed ones.
+Default: _System default_.

 ### Follow position button layout